jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 27 Effect of making compliant application
 (1) If an application for a practising certificate complies with section 26 and subsection (3) does not apply to the applicant, the applicant must be treated as holding a practising certificate between the time the Registrar receives the application and the earlier of—
-  (a) the time the Registrar issues a practising certificate to the applicant; and (b) the time the Registrar notifies the applicant in writing that he or she refuses to issue a practising certificate.
+  (a) the time the Registrar issues a practising certificate to the applicant; and (b) the time the Registrar notifies the applicant in writing that the Registrar refuses to issue a practising certificate.
-(2) If an application for a practising certificate complies with section 26 but subsection (3) applies to the applicant, the applicant does not hold a practising certificate until the Registrar issues one to him or her.
+(2) If an application for a practising certificate complies with section 26 but subsection (3) applies to the applicant, the applicant does not hold a practising certificate until the Registrar issues one to the applicant.
-(3) This subsection applies to an applicant for a practising certificate if— (a) he or she is a social worker whose registration is suspended; or (b)
+(3) This subsection applies to an applicant for a practising certificate if— (a) the applicant is a social worker whose registration is suspended; or (b)
   (c) the Registrar—
-    (i) has previously notified the applicant that he or she refuses to issue a practising certificate to the applicant; and (ii) has not later issued a practising certificate to the applicant.
+    (i) has previously notified the applicant that the Registrar refuses to issue a practising certificate to the applicant; and
+    (ii) has not later issued a practising certificate to the applicant.

 ### 28 Issue of practising certificates